MattCSmith/Project-365/README.md

 ## Day 152
 ### **Project:** PBG App
 Made some pretty big progress today on this project.
 Finished off a bunch of pages and making sure any dead links actually land somewhere.
 Made some UI enhancements.
 Also considering trading a database for a content model in Contentful, since the data I actually need to store for this is limited and contentful would provide easy edit abiliity to other administrators.
 Going to sleep on the idea.

+## Day 153
+### **Project:** PBG App & Bot
+Today I mainly worked on PBG's Discord bot, adding functionality that can interact with the game servers, making it easier for the admin team to whitelist players and restart servers.
+I also tested out if Contentful could work as the database for the limited amount of data I need to stores.
+So far it seems to be a viable solution, although not perfect.
+But it does allow for easy CRUD for the non technical admin team.